DigiNode-Tools/diginode-tools/docs/rpi_setup_macos.md

 !!!
 BE VERY CAREFUL TO SELECT THE CORRECT DRIVE: The contents of the drive will be completely erased in the next step !!!

+(In this example, we are using a Samsung SSD.
+The system also has a Time machine backup drive connected.)

 ![Choose Storage in Raspberry Pi Imager](/images/macos_setup_3_2b.png)

 You should now see the name of the external drive on the button.
 Double check it is correct.